 Calf weakness is thought to contribute to crouch gait (Armand, Decoulon and Bonnefoy-Mazure, 2016).
 Consider letting the child use MyWay Pedal without wearing AFOs.
 This enables activity and potential strengthening of calves.

-For more advanced users, open sandal straps to prevent pull-up into flexion and encourage push-down into extension.
+For more advanced users, sopen sandal straps to prevent pull-up into flexion and encourage push-down into extension.

-For hemiplegia, consider one strap off to target a weaker side (as per constraint therapy, Hoare 2019).
+For hemiplegia, consider side (as per constraint therapy, Hoare 2019).